maptv/decalendar/observable/dash.md

 - 4cd (.04) ago
 - 2dd (.2) ago

-Moon info:

-At sunrise, if the moon is rising at the same time (or there-bouts), it’s New Moon.
-If it’s Noon, and the moon is just rising… it’s the 1st quarter.
-If it’s sunset, and the moon is just rising… it’s full moon.
-If it’s midnight, and the moon is just rising… it’s the 3rd quarter.

-Moonrise and moonset: time in millidays like with sunrise and sunset Moon phases: 0 to 9 (new moon is 0 and full moon is 5)

-Time zones:

-Apart from different time zones, Declock times can differ from UTC times because of Daylight Savings Time (DST).
-Declock times never shift!
-The standard DST practice of switching to a different time zone (e.g. EST to EDT) for certain parts of the year (e.g Day 9 to Day 277) could work for Declock, but that goes against the simplicity of determining time zones only by longitude.
-Of course, a country can decide to only have 1 time zone within its borders (China does this with UTC time zones).
-In fact, it would be OK to have anyone use whatever time zone they want as long as times are always provided with time zones.

-It is easy to convert times across time zones: just increment or decrement the one-digit time zone along with the first digit of the time.

-Dash:

 The text below describes the Dec dashboard observable app I plan to make at a currently unspecified time.
 The dashboard can be the main way to explain how Dec works.
 Once I create it, it will be better than the barchart clock and the scrubbers in my first attempt to introduce Dec: [https://maptv.github.io/dec/](https://maptv.github.io/dec/).
 Since that first attempt, I had some new ideas, such as having turns be the base unit for everything, and changed my mind about some previous aspects, notably not have spreads be separate from slices.
 At minimum, the dashboard should show a map with a compass rose and allow users to change the longitude, latitude, and orientation as in the map-orientation notebook.
 If the dashboard allows for changing the season, day, and time, I could bring in the last 3 visualizations from the daylight notebook ([https://observablehq.com/@dbridges/visualizing-seasonal-daylight](https://observablehq.com/@dbridges/visualizing-seasonal-daylight)).
 The 2 visualizations on the right would help to explain that years are turns of the Earth around the Sun (top right visualization) and that days are turns of the Earth on its axis (bottom left visualization).
 Also, the daylight visualization helps explain how sunrise and sunset vary by location and day of the year (doty).
 It is great to have a map for selection of the location, but I want the map to also be able to rotate to change the orientation.
 Ideally, I would have multiple ways to interact with the dashboard: